meetrix/blog/_webrtc/03-coturn_docker_long_term_cred.md

 ## Source Code & Docker Image

-Sourcecode for this guide can be found at [meetrix github repo](https://github.com/meetrix/coturnDockerLongTermCredentials) Public Docker image for this project is published in [meetrix docker hub account](https://hub.docker.com/r/meetrix/coturn-long-term-cred/)
+Sourcecode for this guide can be found at [meetrix github repo](https://github.com/meetrix/coturnDockerLongTermCredentials) Public Docker image for this project has been published to [meetrix docker hub account](https://hub.docker.com/r/meetrix/coturn-long-term-cred/)